 The home of the late Mark E. Smith has gone on the market, and to be frank, it’s an absolute shitbox.
 The ceilings are caving in, the yard is overgrown and full of junk, the kitchen is a dank inoperable mess, and practically all aspects of the home are in a state of disrepair.
-It seems like the only life that could be sustained in the premises is that of a micro-bacterial organism.
+It seems like the only life that could be sustained on the premises is that of a micro-bacterial organism.

 The sale of Smith’s dilapidated estate has provoked online debate as to what should be done with it.
-It’s state, combined with Smith’s cultural legacy to Manchester, and the natural sense of curiosity his abode of many years has to his fans being a central driver of outside opinions.
+It’s state, combined with Smith’s cultural legacy to Manchester, and the natural sense of curiosity his abode of many years has to his fans being a central driver of differing opinions.

 Kickstarted by a Tweet from respected DJ & music writer, Dave Haslam, the commentary and general sentiments seem to be against the sale of the house.
 The sticking points being concern for the littered possessions that remain in the house and suggestions it should instead be converted into a Mark E. Smith museum.